gjadi-mej/Test-rst-rendering/README.rst

 - Parity bits: None
 - Stop bits: 1
 - Flow control: None

+If flashed, the pre-compiled application outputs ``Hello World`` on the UART.

 When running a Testsuite, logs must be redirected to a secondary UART port.
 Please refer to `Run a Testsuite`_ for a detailed explanation.